 Statement of academic purpose

 The World Economic Forum claimed that MSMEs are the backbone of Indonesia’s economy, contributing to nearly 65% of the nation’s GDP, yet I always wonder why Indonesia is still an emerging country until today.
 We have been trapped with the title “lower-middle income” for nearly 29 years, making it tough to become a developed country in 2045.
 I believe one of the main reasons is the lack of skilled workers in Indonesia.
 While being ASEAN’s largest workforce, the composition of skilled workers in Indonesia is very low compared to Singapore.
 Many efforts have been taken by the government, mainly by improving education infrastructure and through labour force training.
-Since the impact of education reform may take ages to be reflected in our economy, I reckon that industrialization complements well with education reformation.
+Since the impact of education reform may take ages to be reflected in our economy, industrialization can act as a complement to education reformation.

-Industrialization does not demand highly-skilled workers because most industry-related jobs are easier to acquire and repetitive.
-It is achievable in the short period, and is realistic especially for people with low access to education and older generations with declining mental processing speed.
-While the importance of improving education cannot be underestimated, people who can enjoy the privilege of going to school are limited to the ones with better access to education and younger generations in peak learning age.
-Then, what should we do with groups with low education access and generations who are no longer at their peak speed of mental processing?
-We can bring back industrialization and employ them.
+Industrialization does not demand highly-skilled workers because most industry-related jobs are repetitive and easier to acquire.
+It is achievable in a shorter period and is realistic in supporting those with limited access to education and older generations past their peak learning age.
+While the importance of improving education cannot be underestimated, people who can enjoy the privilege of gaining skills through education are possibly limited to those with better access to education and younger generations in peak learning age.
+Then, what can we do to support groups with limited education access and older generations?
+We can bring back industrialization to employ them.

-The evidence of industrialization has been showcased in China, successfully raising the lives of its citizens from extreme poverty in the early 2000s.
+The benefit of industrialization has been showcased in China, which successfully raised the lives of its citizens from extreme poverty in the early 2000s.
 Indonesia had an industrialization peak moment, but, unfortunately, it was forcefully shifted to service sectors because we lost to China’s manufacturing cost.
 We need to learn from China to be more competitive in industrialization.
-Once we can surely provide better lives for lower-skilled workers, Indonesia is back on track to escape from the lower-middle income trap which will eventually become a developed country.
+Once we can through providing help to improve the lives of lower-skiled workers employment, Indonesia can hopefully get back on track to escape the lower-middle income trap, and eventually become a developed country.

 This issue motivates me to pursue further studies in Operational Research (OR) because OR is a study that complements well with industrialization.
 I aspire to be an entrepreneur in the supply chain & manufacturing industry who is capable of ensuring that our industry’s end-to-end process is optimised.
-The foremost application of OR will be to find the balance between allocating skilled and unskilled workers in the industries, so that we can entrust the skilled ones to lead and train the unskilled ones.
+The foremost application of OR will be to find the balance between allocating skilled and unskilled workers in the industry, so that we can entrust the skilled ones to lead and train the unskilled ones.
 To complement this, we apply OR to build a robust end-to-end production process in factories to ensure competitive manufacturing costs with minimum waste disposal.
-These are just some small components of issues that we can solve with OR, and there are many more to come.
+These are just some small components of issues that we can solve with OR, and the possibilities are endless.